You’re in the labs, its 3am in the morning and you need help! Here are some simple tips that can help you recover from disaster if it strikes.

-Never try saving to more than one location while working on a document.
+When working on a document, never try saving to more than one location.
 Always save to the location from where you opened the document from in the first place.
 If you want to make a back-up do so from Windows Explorer after you have finished working on it.

-You get the dreaded can’t access the I:\ message.
+You get the dreaded “can’t access the drive” error message.
 This happens when:

 There is a problem with the disk or the disk drive - you need to visit InfoHelp